burhanahmed1/DSA/README.md

 9. Design a manu driven main function which will ask the user to perform any of the above function.
 Ask for -1 to exit program.

 ## 8. CommonAcestorsOfNodes_inBST:
+Checking the common ancestors of any two Nodes in a BST.

 ## 9. DSA_BuiltInFunctions_C++ :

 ## 10. Difference_between_BST :